m1guel17/m1guel17/README.md

 # Hi there, I'm Miguel Esteban 👋
 ### Software Developer 👨‍💻

-I am a software developer with 3 years of experience in software development and design.
-I specialize in creating efficient and scalable solutions.
-With my background in consulting and advisory I bring a unique perspective to my software projects, understanding the critical need for accuracy, reliability, and performance in complex systems.
+I am a software developer with over 4 years of experience in designing and developing scalable, high-performance solutions.
+I combine technical knowledge with open and empathetic communication, adding value from initial analysis through delivery and post-implementation support.
+I enjoy learning new technologies and sharing knowledge, driving team innovation and the achievement of demanding goals.

 # 💻 Technologies Stack:
 <!--